 CRP 2026: Scale Reliability

-Scale reliability is assessed using Cronbach’s alpha (α), the most widely used measure of internal consistency.
+Scale reliability is assessed using (α), the most widely used measure of internal consistency.
 A coefficient of α ≥ 0.70 is generally considered acceptable for research purposes (Nunnally & Bernstein, 1994), while values above 0.80 indicate good to excellent reliability.

-All three TABS constructs demonstrate excellent internal consistency across the CRP 2026 frozen dataset, with every Cronbach’s alpha exceeding 0.84 across all three sample definitions.
+All three TABS constructs demonstrate excellent internal consistency across the CRP 2026 frozen dataset, with every Cronbach’s alpha exceeding 0.82 across all three sample definitions.
 This indicates that the survey items within each construct are measuring the same underlying factor reliably, regardless of which inclusion criteria are applied.

 Cronbach’s Alpha by Construct and Sample